d2l-ai/d2l-en/chapter_installation/index.md

 :end_tab:

 :begin_tab:`mxnet,pytorch`
-You may change the last digits according to your CUDA version, e.g., `cu100` for CUDA 10.0 and `cu90` for CUDA 9.0.
+You may change the last digits according to your CUDA version, e.g.,  `cu102` for CUDA 10.2 , `cu100` for
+CUDA 10.0 and `cu90` for CUDA 9.0.
 :end_tab: